-Although various preparations have been used for plaster casting, it will be found that Casting Material (Cat.
-No. 639C15) will give satisfactory results.
-The exothermic retarder added to our Casting Material will permit casting under severe weather conditions.
+Although various preparations have been used for casting, it will be found that HARD-CORE BLUETM will give the most satisfactory results.
 Select a flexible rubber mixing bowl suitable for the approximate volume of casting material required.
 Partially fill the bowl with water, and then slowly pour the casting material into the water until the water can no longer absorb any more.
-Approximately 7 parts plaster to 4 parts water will be found to be a satisfactory mixture.
-The plaster and water are then mixed with the spoon furnished until there are no more lumps and the mixture has the consistency of heavy cream.
-Water or plaster may be added until this consistency is reached.
-When the plaster is poured into the print, it should not be held high above the print, but should be poured from a low level, breaking its fall with the spoon furnished.
-The spatula may be used to spread the casting material evenly without touching the print and to aid in preventing air bubbles from forming.
+Use approximately 16 oz. of water to 2.2 lbs. of casting material.
+The HARD-CORE BLUETM cast, due to its strength, needs to be only 1/2"-3/4" thick.
+No reinforcement is required.
+The casting material and water are then mixed with the spoon furnished until there are no more lumps and the mixture has the consistency of heavy cream.
+Water or casting material may be added until this consistency is reached.
+When the casting material is poured into the print it should not be held high above the print, but should be poured from a low level, breaking its fall with the metal spoon furnished.
+The metal spatula may be used to spread the casting material evenly without touching the print and to aid in preventing air bubbles from forming.

-When the layer of plaster is about 1" thick, pieces of the 2" x 4" Reinforcement Mesh should be carefully placed on the liquid plaster to reinforce the cast.
-After the reinforcing mesh has been placed, a second layer of plaster is poured on until the total thickness is two inches or more, depending upon the depth of the impression.
-These operations should be performed rapidly to avoid hardening between layers of the cast.
-The plaster should be permitted to harden for at least 30 minutes before removal.
+These operations should be performed rapidly to avoid hardening of the cast.
+The casting material should be permitted to harden for at least 30 minutes before removal.
 After removal, turn the casting upside down and allow it to dry thoroughly.

-DO NOT make any attempt to remove dirt or debris clinging to the cast as the soil sample may be of value to the laboratory technician.
+Do not make any attempt to remove dirt or debris clinging to the cast as the soil sample may be of value to the laboratory technician.
 Use care when packaging the cast for shipment.
 Be certain to identify each cast with an evidence tag or label.

-Cast made using casting plaster included in the No. 639C Kit.
+Cast made using casting plaster included in the No. 639HCB Kit